 Spend days/months studying them.

 - Join an active community on Reddit.
 Look at the questions on Quora and the answer that gets more Upvotes.

 - Follow 10 profiles of your ideal clients.
 They will share posts about things they are using, people that help them, and their ideas.
 Those are things that will help you understand them.

 - Follow 10 of your competitors.
 They will share how they are getting clients, their mistakes, the people they learn from, the tools they use, and their ideas.
 Those are things that will make you a better freelancer.

 Find profiles or websites to follow:

 Check product reviews on the internet.
-Let’s say you are a creator.
+Let’s say you are a developer.
 You want to create the next dating app.